knative/docs/blog/docs/events/knative-at-kubecon-na-2022.md

 Afterwards, Lance Ball will be giving a
-[5 minute lighting talk](https://sched.co/184sX) on building a Twitter bot with Knative Knative Functions.
+[5 minute lighting talk](https://sched.co/184sX) on building a Twitter bot with Knative Functions.
 The talk will be at 5:45pm and should be a lot of fun!

 ## Wednesday, October 26 KubeCon